matrix-org/sytest/DEVELOP.rst

 ``check`` should be used for purely-passive "look-but-don't-touch" styles of activity, in case a distinction is introduced later (for example, allowing multiple blocks to execute concurrently).

+If an ``await`` block is provided it is executed repeatedly, after any ``do`` or ``check`` functions, until it succeeds, or until it has taken too long to provide a success (which will then count as a failure).
+This allows for tests that aren't guaranteed to succeed immediately, such as awaiting for some event to appear on the event stream.

 Dependencies and Environment
 ----------------------------